BNAS-v2: Memory-efficient and Performance-collapse-prevented Broad Neural Architecture Search: Experiments

-In this section, only the best performing architecture learned by B-DARTS (1st order) with CLR is transferred to ImageNet, due to the restriction of computational resources.
 In previous works using deep scalable architecture, the learned architecture is transferred to ImageNet by the following way.
-Three $3\times3$ convolutions with stride 2 are treat as the stem layers for reducing the resolution of input images from $224\times224$ to $28\times28$.
+Three $3\times3$ convolutions with stride 2 are treat as the stem layers to reduce the resolution of input images from $224\times224$ to $28\times28$.
 Subsequently, the architecture learned on CIFAR-10 can be employed for image classification on ImageNet.
-Similarly, we leverage this way for the proposed approach named as B-DARTS-C2, i.e. using 2 convolution blocks to construct the ImageNet classifier.
-Beyond that, another way for broad model construction can be adopted.
-As aforementioned in Section \ref{bcnn}, the number of convolution block is determined by the input size of first convolution block, which is similar to the number of reduction cell in deep scalable architecture.
-Consequently, we also employ 5 convolution blocks to construct the ImageNet classifier named B-DARTS-C5, for achieving possible better performance with full-scale representations.
-For B-DARTS-C2, we set both the number of deep cell in each convolution block and enhancement cell to 2.
-For B-DARTS-C5, there are 11 cells (1 deep cell and 1 broad cell in each convolution block, and 1 enhancement cell in each enhancement block) in the network.
-More experimental details can be found in \textbf{Supplementary Material}.
-We show the results in Table \ref{imagenet}.
+Similarly, we leverage this way for the proposed approach named as BNAS-v2-C2 (e.g. BNAS-v2-CLR-C2, BNAS-v2-PC-C2 (CIFAR-10)), i.e. using 2 convolution blocks to construct the ImageNet classifier.
+Beyond that, another way for BCNN construction can be adopted.
+As described in BNAS \cite{ding2020bnas}, the number of convolution block is determined by the input size of the first convolution block, which is similar to the number of reduction cell in deep scalable architecture.
+Consequently, we also employ 5 convolution blocks to construct the ImageNet classifier named BNAS-v2-C5 (e.g. BNAS-v2-CLR-C5), for achieving possible better performance with full-scale representations.
+For BNAS-v2-C2, we set both the number of deep cell in each convolution block and enhancement cell to 2.
+For BNAS-v2-C5, there are 11 cells (1 deep cell and 1 broad cell in each convolution block, and 1 enhancement cell in each enhancement block) in the network.
+In the architecture evaluation phase of BNAS-v2-C5 on ImageNet, we train the architecture for 150 epochs with batch size 768 using 8 NVIDIA Tesla V100 GPUs.
+We also choose SGD as the optimizer with initial learning rate 0.1 (decayed by a factor of 0.1 at 80-th, 120-th and 140-th epoch), momentum 0.9 and weight decay $3\times10^{-5}$.
+Moreover, the initial input channels of BNAS-v2-C5 are set to 6, the label smoothing is set to 0.1, and the gradient clip bound is set to 5.0.
+Due to the topology difference, BNAS-v2-C2 can set larger batch size and learning rate than BNAS-v2-C5 for training on ImageNet.
+Consequently, we leverage various hyper-parameters from BNAS-v2-C5 in terms of batch size, the initial value and decayed way of learning rate for BNAS-v2-C2 as follows.
+We train BNAS-v2-C2 for 250 epochs with batch size 1024 using 2 NVIDIA Tesla V100 GPUs.
+Similarly, we also choose the SGD optimizer with initial learning rate 0.5 whose decayed way is identical with PC-DARTS \cite{xu2019pc} used for ImageNet.
+Moreover, the initial input channels of BNAS-v2-CLR-C2 and BNAS-v2-PC-C2 (CIFAR-10) are set to 48 and 50, respectively.